-These creamy coconut rotis are everybody’s favourite in Sri Lanka as well as tourists who visit there from abroad to enjoy the picturesque scenaries in the country and explore the country’s authentic cuisine.
+These creamy coconut rotis are everybody’s favourite in Sri Lanka as well as tourists who visit there to enjoy the picturesque scenaries in the country and explore the country’s authentic cuisine.

-Some love a plain creamy version of rotis by just mixing flour and scraped coconut together with salt, but I make it much more flavourful , by tossing onions and curry leaves into the dough as it gives a mouthwatering aroma while baking.
+Some love a plain creamy version of rotis by just mixing flour and scraped coconut together with salt, but I made it much more flavourful by tossing onions and curry leaves into the dough as it gives a mouthwatering aroma while baking.

 It’s not so difficult to find fresh coconut even in the West these days, as the Asian supermarkets store fresh frozen grated-coconut.
-You just have to defrost the pack in the microwave for 5-10 mins to turn it into fresh aromatic coconut for any of your culinary needs.
-Desiccated coconut also could be used if softened by adding some hot water into it which gives a unique taste.
+You just have to defrost the pack in the microwave for 5-10 mins to turn it into a heap of fresh aromatic coconut which could be used for any of your culinary needs.
+Desiccated coconut also could be used if softened by adding some hot water.

 You need the following few items to make these: